scalyr/dataset-addon-for-splunk/README.md

 ## Alternative Build and Run Workflow for Docker

 1. At the beginning of the day:
    1. Create package - `make pack`
-   2. Restore configuration - `make dev-config-restore`
-   3. Run Splunk in Docker - `make docker-splunk-run` (if it already exist use `make docker-splunk-start`)
+   2. Run Splunk in Docker - `make docker-splunk-run` (if it already exist use `make docker-splunk-start`)
 2. Do your code changes (assuming docker is already running, see previous steps):
    1. Update source code - `make dev-update-source`